oroce/Appcelerator-jQuery-Like-Ajax/README.md

 ### Appcelerator CommonJS module, for jQuery like Ajax
-Who want write something like this: <code>Ti.Network.createHTTPClient()</code>
+Who want write something like this: <code>Ti.Network.createHTTPClient()</code>?

-With this module, you can use any shortcut you have used with jQuery
+With this module, you can use any shortcut you have used with jQuery.

 ### Usage